msi888/run_analysis/README.md

 ####**EXTRACTING RELEVANT FEATURES ("MEAN" "STD")**

         Assignement requestS to extract only measurements of the mean and std for EACH measurement.
-        By analizing the "features.txt".
-Utilizing a simple txt editor we find following fields contain the word "mean" or "std"
+        By analizing the "features.txt". we find following fields contain the word "mean" or "std"

         -   1 tBodyAcc-mean()-X ,2 tBodyAcc-mean()-Y, 3 tBodyAcc-mean()-Z, 4 tBodyAcc-std()-X, 5 tBodyAcc-std()-Y, 6 tBodyAcc-std()-Z
         -  41 tGravityAcc-mean()-X, 42 tGravityAcc-mean()-Y, 43 tGravityAcc-mean()-Z, 44 tGravityAcc-std()-X, 45 tGravityAcc-std()-Y, 46 tGravityAcc-std()-Z